ni/install-systemlink-enterprise/release-notes/2022-11/README.md

 # SystemLink Enterprise 2022-11 Release Notes

 The 2022-11 release bundle for SystemLink Enterprise has been published to <https://niedge01.jfrog.io>.
 Work with your account representative to obtain credentials to access these artifacts.
-If you are not upgrading from the previous release please review past refer to past release notes to ensure all required configuration changes are addressed.
+If you are not upgrading from the previous release, refer to past release notes to ensure you have addressed all required configuration changes.

 ## Upgrading from the 2022-09 Release to the 2022-11 Release